Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers shows Bonville averaged around 16 new dwelling approvals per year over the past five financial years from FY-21 to FY-25, totalling an estimated 83 homes.
-As of FY-26, 2 approvals have been recorded.
-This averages out to approximately 0.1 new residents per year per dwelling constructed during this period.
-Commercial approvals registered in Bonville amount to $7.3 million so far this financial year.
+AreaSearch analysis of ABS building approval numbers shows Bonville averaged around 16 new dwelling approvals per year over the past five financial years, totalling an estimated 83 homes.
+As of FY-26 so far, 4 approvals have been recorded.
+On average, 0.1 new residents per year per dwelling constructed were added between FY-21 and FY-25.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

 Frequently Asked Questions - Development